ccc-certifier-framework/certifier-framework-for-confidential-computing/APP-RUNTIME-STRUCTURE.md

 them for an existing domain).

-Call 8 certifies the domain with the indicated domain name byt contacting a certification service as described above.A
+Call 8 certifies the domain with the indicated domain name byt contacting a certification service as described above.

-Call 9 intialized a secure channel with the indicated mode (the other is "server").
+Call 9 intializes and establishes, a secure channel with the indicated mode (the other is "server").

-Call 10 establishes the commection (for the client, in this case).
+Call 10 show a write to the channel.

 After call 10, you can send and receive messages over the channel with channel.write and channel.read.
 Once the channel is established, channel.peer_cert_ retrieves you peer's measurement,